u1-liquid/openpollslack-i18n/README.md

 - Allowing choices to be added by others
 - True anonymous voting (Poller can't see users' votes if this mode is ON): Default ON
 - Supporting Slack's Enterprise Grid and Slack Connect
-- Customizable UI (Order, Show/Hide Elements you don't want to make it cleaner)
+- Customizable UI (Order, Show/Hide elements you don't want to make it cleaner)
 - UI Language, multiple language support (Please feel free to report any mistranslations)
 - Separate configuration for each Slack team
 - Better error handling to prevent crashes on the server
+- Log to file

 NOTE: you make found schedule/recurring poll feature in sourecode. **_this is in-devlopment/testing feature_**, so it won't work as you expect(for now).